intershop/devenv-4-iom/doc/01_first_steps.md

 ## Delete IOM Cluster

 Now it is time to clean up the environment.
-To do so, we have to execute the following two steps:
+To do so, you have to execute the following two steps:

 * Delete IOM cluster
 * Delete persistent storage